d3/d3-scale/README.md

 <a name="log_domain" href="#log_domain">#</a> <i>log</i>.<b>domain</b>([<i>numbers</i>])

 If *numbers* is specified, sets the scale’s input domain to the specified array of numbers.
 The array must contain two or more numbers.
-If the elements in the given array are not numbers, they will be coerced to numbers; this coercion happens similarly when the scale is called.
+If the elements in the given array are not numbers, they will be coerced to numbers.
 Thus, a log scale can be used to encode any type that can be converted to numbers.
 If *numbers* is not specified, returns the scale’s current input domain.

 As with linear scales (see [*linear*.domain](#linear_domain)), log scales can also accept more than two values for the domain and range, thus resulting in polylog scale.